Achievable logoAchievable logo

 Market prices

-A bond is initially sold in the primary market, which provides the issuer the borrowed capital (money) it must pay back over time.
-After this initial sale, the bonds trade in the secondary market between investors.
-Bondholders are under no obligation to hold their bonds for any set period of time; investors can even buy and sell their bonds on the same day.
-The market price of bonds is largely dependent on interest rates, just like preferred stock.
+A bond is first sold in the primary market, where the issuer raises borrowed capital (money) that it must repay over time.
+After that initial sale, bonds trade in the secondary market between investors.

 Definitions